Skip to Content

 Emma Nash

-Emma Nash is a junior at Marco Island Academy and an Associate Editor for The Wave.
-In her free time, Emma enjoys listening to Taylor Swift (even fighting with Ticketmaster for Eras Tour tickets) and going to the beach with her friends.
-Emma plans to attend college after graduating but is not certain where.
+Emma Nash is a senior at Marco Island Academy and the Editor-in-Chief for The Wave.
+In her free time, Emma enjoys getting pre-sales for her favorite artists on tour and getting snubbed every time.
+Emma enjoys going to the beach with her friends and spending all her money on Starbucks.
+Emma plans to attend college after graduating to study Sports Management or Journalism.

 Noa Batlle

-Noa Batlle is a junior and a Contributing Writer for The Wave.
-In her free time you’ll find her at the beach, listening to music, skipping practice, or crashing her car.
-After high school she plans to go to college in Florida and major in psychology.
+Noa Batlle is a senior and the Entertainment Editor for The Wave.
+In her free you’ll find her at the beach, or spending money she swore she was going to start saving.
+After high school she plans on attending college to major in criminal justice or psychology.

 Donate to The Wave